NASCAR Cup Series at Richmond Raceway: History

 This race was previously the final race before the Cup Series playoffs (previously "the Chase") began since NASCAR implemented them for the 2004 season until 2018 when it was moved into the playoffs (replacing the race at Chicagoland which was moved to June).
 The Brickyard 400 became the last race before the playoffs in 2018, replacing Richmond, and was again in 2019 and then the Coke Zero Sugar 400 at Daytona became the last race of the playoffs in 2020 and still is today, excluding 2024.
 In 2022, the race was taken out of the playoffs and moved to August.
 In 2023, the race was moved again to the last weekend in July.
 In 2024, it was moved again to August.
+The track moved to Saturday Night in 2025, and remained that way for 2026.

 When the race was run in close proximity to (and it occasionally being run on) Patriot Day (9/11), the Pledge of Allegiance was included as part of the opening ceremony.
 The 2021 race tweaked its stage length and took place on the 20th anniversary of the September 11 attacks.
 The race was called the Federated Auto Parts 400 Salute to First Responders.

 Cook Out Restaurants would become the title sponsor of the race in 2023, replacing Federated Auto Parts.

-The race was previously one of two at the track until 2025, when the Toyota Owners 400 in the spring was removed from the schedule.
-The spring race date being given to the new race in Mexico.